mozilla/pkipolicy/rootstore/policy.md

 If Mozilla disables or removes a CA’s certificate(s) from Mozilla’s products based on a CA’s actions (or failure to act) that are contrary to the Mozilla Root Store Policy,
-Mozilla shall publicize that fact in newsgroups on the news.mozilla.org server, on Web pages in the mozilla.org and mozilla.com domains, in news releases sent to organizations specializing in computer and Internet news, and/or as an alert to the
+Mozilla will publicize that fact in newsgroups on the news.mozilla.org server, on Web pages in the mozilla.org and mozilla.com domains, in news releases sent to organizations specializing in computer and Internet news, and/or as an alert to the